balena-io/docs/pages/learn/develop/integrations/azure.md

 __NOTE:__ Our integration is not part of the code Microsoft releases, instead it will stay as a separate fork that should be used instead of the official sample solution.

 ```
-git clone https://github.com/resin-io-projects/resin-azure-iot-sample && cd resin-azure-iot-sample && git checkout resin-node
+git clone {{ $links.githubProjects }}/resin-azure-iot-sample && cd resin-azure-iot-sample && git checkout resin-node
 ```

-Then add your resin.io applications remote endpoint to the git repository.
+Then add your {{ $names.company.lower }} applications remote endpoint to the git repository.
 It can be found in the top right hand corner of your resin applications dashboard.

 ```
-git remote add resin <your-applications-remote-endpoint>
+git remote add {{ $names.company.short }} <your-applications-remote-endpoint>
 ```

-Then all that's left to do is push your repository to your resin.io application endpoint we have just created.
+Then all that's left to do is push your repository to your {{ $names.company.lower }} application endpoint we have just created.

 ```
-git push resin resin-node:master
+git push {{ $names.company.short }} resin-node:master
 ```

 Once the container is successfully built (you'll see a unicorn), the container will begin to download to the device.